Antoine Lavoisier: Legacy

 Lavoisier's fundamental contributions to chemistry were a result of a conscious effort to fit all experiments into the framework of a single theory.
 He established the consistent use of the chemical balance, used oxygen to overthrow the phlogiston theory, and developed a new system of chemical nomenclature which held that oxygen was an essential constituent of all acids (which later turned out to be erroneous).

 Lavoisier also did early research in physical chemistry and thermodynamics in joint experiments with Laplace.
 They used a calorimeter to estimate the heat evolved per unit of carbon dioxide produced, eventually finding the same ratio for a flame and animals, indicating that animals produced energy by a type of combustion reaction.

 Lavoisier also contributed to early ideas on composition and chemical changes by stating the radical theory, believing that radicals, which function as a single group in a chemical process, combine with oxygen in reactions.
 He also introduced the possibility of allotropy in chemical elements when he discovered that diamond is a crystalline form of carbon.

 He was also responsible for the construction of the gasometer, an expensive instrument he used at his demonstrations.
 While he used his gasometer exclusively for these, he also created smaller, cheaper, more practical gasometers that worked with a sufficient degree of precision that more chemists could recreate.

 Overall, his contributions are considered the most important in advancing chemistry to the level reached in physics and mathematics during the 18th century.

 Following his death, a collection comprising most of his scientific manuscripts and instruments was established by his relatives at the Château de la Canière in Puy-de-Dôme.

 Mount Lavoisier in New Zealand's Paparoa Range was named after him in 1970 by the Department of Scientific and Industrial Research.

+In popular culture

+In the Breaking Bad season 5 episode “Say My Name” (episode 7), Walter White tells Todd Alquist, “I don’t need you to be Antoine Lavoisier,” meaning that Todd does not need to be an expert to assist with cooking methamphetamine.